zdgeorgiev/Bet-Bot/README.md

     * test predictions precision (80%/20% train/test)
     * integrate the pre-trained NN to be used for predictions (Here only the weights of the final NN are required)
-* Replace the inmemory db
-* Improve the searches in the db with actual queries rather than stream filters
 * Spring security to some of the endpoints